 Create a display with the best entries and performed/read out in assembly.

-WOW (Walk once a Week) – Living Streets provide resources for walk once a week schemes Click here to visit the Living Streets website
+- WOW (Walk once a Week) – Living Streets provide resources for walk once a week schemes.
+Click here see more about WOW on the Living Streets website.

 Use the school as the starting point groups walk the route(s), tracking progress on the map, could use compasses.
 The walk can be timed to see how long it takes to go a certain distance.
 Could also incorporate key landmarks/sights along the route/ treasure hunt / iSpy /creating a journal/video diary of their journey.

 Suss it out Activity Sheets

 Five activity sheets covering different active travel themes.
 Each sheet has a 10, 20 and 30-minute activity requiring little preparation and no resources other than those found in a typical classroom.
 Click here to download the Suss it out activity sheet from Sustrans.